1byxero/esdlforum/Readme.md

 This is a Basic Question answer Forum

 Dependencies:
-Django 1.8 or above
+1)Django 1.8 or above
-Python 2.7.3
+2)Python 2.7.3
-Needs to be run inside virtualenv
+3)Needs to be run inside virtualenv